-Anna does not come from a wine making family and was on the fast track to medical school when a viticulture elective sidetracked her college education, and looking back – eventually became career changing.
-She worked a harvest in Bordeaux at Chateau Chevel Blanc and at Napa notables including Seavey Vineyard and Bryant Family.
+Anna (born in Poland) does not come from a wine making family; she was on the fast track to medical school when a viticulture elective sidetracked her college education, and looking back, eventually became career changing.
+She worked a harvest in Bordeaux, France at Château Cheval Blanc and at Napa Valley notables including Seavey Vineyard and Bryant Family.
 Currently she is the winemaker for Pina Cellars.
-Mario and his brother have operated their own label for a number of years and it was only a matter of time before Mario and Anna decided to create their own brand.
+Mario and his brother have operated their own label (Monticelli Brothers) for a number of years, and it was only a matter of time before Mario and Anna decided to create their own brands.
 They jointly share the wine making duties.

 The 2005 Esca Cabernet Sauvignon is priced very well considering it was made with fruit sourced from Oakville and Yountville.
-Black fruit dominates on the aromas and on the palate with soft fruit showing up front including blueberry, blackberry and black currant intermingled with nuances of smoky oak.
-This wine is mouth watering with great natural acidity… a good steak wine!
+Black fruit dominates on the bouquet and on the palate showing up front flavors including blueberry, blackberry and black currant intermingled with nuances of smoky oak.
+There is a noticeable softness to the mouth feel yet this wine retains mouthwatering natural acidity… a good steak wine!
 The tannins are the biggest of the three Esca wines we tried but are still well balanced.

-The 2007 Ilaria Syrah is a totally dark black inky wine and while totally young as of press time already shows big fruit with juicy characteristics.
+The 2007 Ilaria Syrah is a very dark black inky wine and while totally young at the time of our review, already shows big fruit with juicy characteristics.
 There are great layered flavors including chocolate and plum with hints of vanilla on the bouquet.
 This is a wine you buy several of – for drinking now as well as aging!
-Additional plans under the Ilaria label call for other varietals including Cabernet Sauvignon.
+Additional plans under the Ilaria label call for other varieties including Cabernet Sauvignon.